March is DVT (Deep Vein Thrombosis) Awareness Month

 “Deep vein thrombosis is a potentially life-threatening condition that can happen suddenly, and it is much more common than people are aware,” said Dr. Lee.
 “Its incidence is not exactly known, but it is estimated to affect nearly 1 million people in the U.S. every year.
 Most commonly, the blood clot occurs in the leg and then may travel to the lungs and be fatal.”

-In the U.S., up to 100,000 people each year die of DVT and/or blood clots to the lungs.
+In the U.S., up to 100,000 die each year of DVT and/or blood clots to the lungs.
 “In other words,” said Dr. Lee, “every six minutes, someone may die of these conditions.”

 “Anyone who has sudden pain and/or swelling in the leg must contact their primary care provider or go to the emergency department,” said Dr. Lee.
 “There are many medical conditions that can cause leg pain and swelling, but a potentially life-threatening blood clot or DVT must be ruled out with an ultrasound examination.”